cloudflare/cloudflare-docs-engine/src/content/runtime-apis/kv.md

 Many common uses of Workers KV involve writing keys that are only meant to be valid for a certain amount of time.
 Rather than requiring applications to remember to delete such data at the appropriate time, Workers KV offers the ability to create keys that automatically expire, either at a particular point in time or after a certain amount of time has passed since the key was last modified.

 Once the expiration time of an expiring key is reached, it will be deleted from the system.
-After its deletion, attempts to read it will behave as if the key does not exist, and it will not count against the namespace's storage usage for billing purposes.
+After its deletion, attempts to read it will behave as if the key does not exist, and it will not count against the namespace’s storage usage for billing purposes.

 You can choose one of two ways to specify when a key should expire:

 - Set its "expiration", using an absolute time specified in a number of [seconds since the UNIX epoch](https://en.wikipedia.org/wiki/Unix_time).
-For example, if you wanted a key to expire at 12:00AM UTC on April 1, 2019, you would set the key's expiration to 1554076800.
+For example, if you wanted a key to expire at 12:00AM UTC on April 1, 2019, you would set the key’s expiration to 1554076800.

 - Set its "expiration TTL" (time to live), using a relative number of seconds from the current time.
 For example, if you wanted a key to expire 10 minutes after creating it, you would set its expiration TTL to 600.